thejsway/thejsway/manuscript/chapter02.md

 ![Execution result](images/chapter02-01.png)

 Note that the result is `undefined`.
 This is a special JavaScript type indicating no value.
-I declared the variable, calling it `a`, but didn't give it a value!
+I declared the variable, calling it `a`, but didn’t give it a value!

 ### Assign values to variables